 “As you get closer to your goal, it’ll become progressively more difficult to increase muscle while losing fat but don’t get discouraged,” Coach Marina said.
 “Gradual loss ensures that you’re mostly losing fat instead of muscle.
 If done too quickly, it could be detrimental to your health goals and or muscle tissue.”

 Both fat loss and muscle gain require you to get a sufficient amount of sleep.
 It is while you are sleeping that your body is in anabolism – the metabolic process necessary for muscle repair and muscle growth.

 The opposite is also true.

 If you do not sleep at least 7 hours a night, you are priming your body to store body fat, and burn muscle.
 Sleep deprivation is a catabolic process- and releases stress hormones that increase fat retention.
 Recovery from exercise is just as important as the exercise itself.

 If you can sustain a lifting program and eat a caloric deficit, your body will be able to pull from its fat stores to both fuel itself and potentially build muscle mass.
 Prioritizing foods rich in protein is a key component to both losing body fat and building muscle at the same time.
 Remember, however, that transforming your body will not occur overnight.
 Be patient and consistent to reap the long-term benefits.

 Schedule your Discovery Session to discuss your body composition, set goals and find out which one of our programs can help you be your strongest and best self.

-abs acne allergy asthma bcaa cake coronavirus depression desserts detox diabetes dinner exercise family fasting fat fat burn fat loss featured fitness routine gains gluten free hair health hijjab Islam lift lunch magnesium nuts pcos physical strength protein cake ramadan shoes skin sports stubborn fat superminerals supplements thyroid vitamin D weight loss working out zinc
+abs acne allergy asthma bcaa cake coronavirus depression desserts detox diabetes exercise family fasting fat fat burn fatigue fat loss featured fitness routine gains gluten free hair health hijjab Islam lift lunch magnesium nuts pcos physical strength protein cake ramadan shoes skin sports stubborn fat superminerals supplements thyroid vitamin D weight loss working out zinc